cpp-lln-lab/localizer_visual_motion/doc/configurations.md

 cfg.verbose =	1.000000;
 ```

+##

+Type help `expDesign` to get information on how to tweak your experiment design.

 ## Let the scanner pace the experiment

 <!-- TODO check that this is still valid -->